Originally published September 10, 2018….

 3) She had to be passionate.

 I looked across campus and my eyes lit on a Botticelli Beauty with flowing blonde hair.
-Amy.
+Monique.
 She was reading The Stranger by Albert Camus, jotting down notes in her black leather journal.
-I later discovered this was filled with inspiring quotes she uncovered quenching her thirst for inspired truth.
+I later discovered this was filled with incisive quotes she uncovered to satisfy her thirst for inspired truth.
 Beautiful.
 Check.
 Smart.
 Check.

 I introduced myself and we soon became friends.
 We shared a common disdain for pop culture.
 We were disgusted by the same people, hated the same things.
 One might think we were a match made in condescending heaven.

 But there was one problem.
-Amy depressed the hell out of me.
+Monique depressed the hell out of me.
 I was already depressed enough without her.
 With her, I became incapacitated.
-Were this to have happened today, I would just take some Prozac and go about my business.
+Were this to have happened today, I would just take some Prozac and go about writing.
 But back then, all we could do is sit and moan in a pit of depressed despair, cutting classes and calling it empathy with the suffering of the universe.

 Some nights we sneaked into the chapel and lay on the floor looking up at the ceiling.
 I wanted to reach out to her, but she was already touching me with her soothing words, her boundless energy, her hope-filled faith.
 We lay beside each other and let the light between us fill the darkness.

-With Allison as my muse, I finished Life (in obvious places) on the day we left for Winter Break.
+With Ariel as my muse, I finished Life (in obvious places) on the day we left for Winter Break.
 I handed her the first copy.
 She was eager to leave.
-I was looking forward to coming back from break, spending long nights together with her wallowing in her admiration for my work.
+I was looking forward to coming back from break, spending long nights together with her enveloping me with praise and adoration for my work.

 The next time I saw her, a serious expression had replaced the smile on her face.
 She reached out and handed me a note.
 “I want you to read this,” she said simply.
 And she walked away.

-I wrote to Allison to thank her for the role she played in my life.
+I wrote to Ariel to thank her for the role she played in my life.
 She wrote back —

 Thank you, Tony, for your friendship and kind thoughts.
 Funny, I don’t remember ever receiving a copy of your book.
 It sounds like you were really hoping for something I could not give you.
 I don’t think I was ever made to be your muse.
 I hope you have found this in another.